wangqinglhc/FreeML/2019_plan_Qing.md

 - [Statistics Done Wrong](https://www.statisticsdonewrong.com/) --Done
 - Cracking the Interviews for Product Manager --Ongoing
 - 数理统计（Statistics),韦来生，第二版
+- Dan Jurafsky and James H. Martin.
+Speech and Language Processing (3rd ed. draft)
+- Yoav Goldberg.
+A Primer on Neural Network Models for Natural Language Processing
 - ... below are for reference and review:
 - ISLR
 - Pattern Recognition And Machine Learning